covcom/205CDE/07 JavaScript syntax/README.md

 2. JS is an essential component of Bootstrap, which is a popular front-end framework introduced later in the module.
 3. You need JS for your 3rd-year module [305CDE Developing the Modern Web 2](https://github.com/covcom/305CDE), that teaches [full stack JavaScript development](https://www.smashingmagazine.com/2013/11/introduction-to-full-stack-javascript/).

-> To help you get acquainted with the syntax used in JavaScript, use a tutorial such as [Mozilla developer network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction) or [W3Schools JavaScript tutorial](http://www.w3schools.com/js/).
+To help you get acquainted with the syntax used in JavaScript, use a tutorial such as [Mozilla developer network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction) or [W3Schools JavaScript tutorial](http://www.w3schools.com/js/).
 You will learn that several JavaScript constructs, such as the control structures are very similar to Java.

-## Edit and test JS code

 > For this and following labs you'll need to clone the module repository in your C9 workspace.
 Instruction were given [here](https://github.com/covcom/305CDE).

+> Some of the JS exercises were based on tutorials written by [Colin Stephen](https://github.com/c0lin).

+## Edit and test JS code

 In the Workspace tool window navigate to lab7 ==> workspace, the folder structure is like this: